Teddylikeabear/teddyhubb/workflow.md

 date : 29/01/2024
 -redownloading a lower python version to support mySQL (Python folder , SQLtoPython folder)
--create a new database in the createdatabasse.sql file -myphpadmin file ( created a database called teddyhubb)
+-create a new database in the createdatabasse.sql -created a test_mysql.py file to test the database i just created -created other database examples
+-myphpadmin file ( created a database called teddyhubb) -created a new onlineshoppingfolder ( which lets the user login or register before accessing the online shopping platform )